 - 1. This competition takes place over 6, 8 or 10 obstacles which are progressively more difficult.
 No combination obstacles are allowed.
-The increasing difficulty is not solely due to the height and spread of the obstacles, but also to the difficulty of the track. - Bonus points are awarded as follows: 1 point for obstacle No 1 not knocked down, 2 points for No 2, 3 points for No 3, etc. with a total of 21, 36 or 55 points.
+The increasing difficulty is not solely due to the height and spread of the obstacles, but also to the difficulty of the track. - 2.
+Bonus points are awarded as follows: 1 point for obstacle No 1 not knocked down, 2 points for No 2, 3 points for No 3, etc. with a total of 21, 36 or 55 points.
 No points are awarded for an obstacle knocked down.
-Faults other than knock-downs are penalised as for Table A.

-- 3. This competition may take place either with the first round against the clock and a jump-off in case of equality of penalties for first place following the initial round or not against the clock with a jump-off or directly against the clock.
+Faults other than knockdowns are penalised as for Table A. - 3.
+This competition may take place either with the first round against the clock and a jump-off in case of equality of penalties for first place following the initial round or not against the clock with a jump-off or directly against the clock.
 In the case of a jump-off there will be a minimum of six obstacles, which may be increased in height and/or spread.
-The obstacles in the jump- off must be jumped in the same order as in the first round and retain their respective points allotted in the first round. - 4.
-If the competition takes place not against the clock with a jump-off, competitors not qualified for the jump-off are placed according to their points obtained in the first round, disregarding the time.
+The obstacles in the jump- off must be jumped in the same order as in the first round and retain their respective points allotted in the first round.

+- 4. If the competition takes place not against the clock with a jump-off, competitors not qualified for the jump-off are placed according to their points obtained in the first round, disregarding the time.
 If the competition takes place with the first round against the clock and a jump-off, competitors not qualified for the jump-off are placed according to penalties and time obtained in the first round. - 5.
 For the last obstacle of the course, an alternative obstacle may be provided, of which one part may be designated the Joker.
 The Joker must be more difficult than the alternative obstacle and carry double points (Article 215).
 If the Joker is knocked down, these points must be deducted from the total points obtained so far by the competitor.
 At the discretion of the Course Designer, two Jokers may be included instead of one as alternatives to the last obstacle jumped.
 In this case, the first Joker will carry 150% of the points of last obstacle on the course; The second Joker must be more difficult than the first Joker and will carry 200% of the points of the last obstacle on the course.
 The rider may jump one of the two Jokers as an alternative to the last obstacle.
 If the Joker is correctly jumped, the rider earns 150% or 200% respectively of the points of the last obstacle on the course.
-If the Joker is knocked down 150% or 200% respectively of the points of the last obstacle on the course must be deducted from the total points obtained so far by the rider. - 5.1 As an option, the Joker may be placed after the finish line, in which case it is not part of the main course and the following formula must be used: after the Athlete has crossed the finish line his time is recorded and he has 20 seconds in which to attempt the Joker once should he so choose.
-If the Joker is correctly jumped, the Athlete earns double points of the last obstacle of the main course.
-If the Joker is knocked down (JRs Art.
-217.1), these double points must be deducted from the total points obtained so far by the Athlete.
-In case of a fall of Athlete or Horse after crossing the finish line but within the 20 seconds available to jump the Joker, the Athlete will not be eliminated but will keep the points he had accumulated prior to crossing the finish line.
+If the Joker is knocked down 150% or 200% respectively of the points of the last obstacle on the course must be deducted from the total points of the last obstacle on the course must be deducted from the total points of the last obstacle on the course.
+If the Joker is knocked down 150% or 200% respectively of the points of the last obstacle on the course must be deducted from the total points obtained so far by the rider.

-Article 270 - Top Score, Gamblers Stakes And Jigsaw
+Article 270 - Top Score, Gamblers Stakes and Jigsaw